greggman/sedon/README.md

 I expected screenshots to work for widgets in UIs.
 I did not expect it to work for graphics in general.

+### Perf

+There were a few times the entire thing was running slower than expected.
+In several cases the [Webgpu-Dev-Extension](https://github.com/greggman/webgpu-dev-extension) came in handy.
+For example, in one case I turned on "Show Calls Per Frame".
+It was showing 9058 calls per frame which is pretty high, especially for the scene we were viewing.
+Another thing I did was turn on "Show Calls".
+I'd then clear the console and press a key to move the camera and trigger a re-render.
+I then filtered that list with the DevTools and saw 96 calls to `getCurrentTexture`.
+That showed a bug that every node's preview was being re-rendered every frame.
+I passed that on to Claude to fix.

+Another example was turning on "Show Error" to tell Claude where a specific error was.
+I could have told it to use the debug scripts from the extension directly.
+I still may at some point.

 ### Failure

 One thing we both failed at was an algorithm for auto-layout.